 - 41% of under 34s say their age stops them pursuing a new career

-The GSM London survey questioned 1,000 UK adults in full and part-time employment on how they feel about their working lives.
+The GSM London survey questioned 1,000 UK adults in full and part-time employment on how they feel about their working lives and if they feel trapped in their jobs.
 It found that four in ten see their job as “a means to an end”, and revealed vast differences in work satisfaction based on whether respondents view their employment as a job or a career:

 - Three quarters (72%) of people define their current working situation as a job, compared to 28% who say they have a career

 - Thirty percent of people with a ‘job’ say they are unhappy at work, against just 11% of people with a ‘career’

 - Fifty-four percent of people with a ‘job’ see it as a means to an end, versus just 10% of those with a ‘career’

 - Just one in five people with a ‘career’ feel that they are making good use of their qualifications, with the number dropping to 10% for those who see their work as a job.

 Surprisingly, the way people see their work situation varies very little with age, though there is a noticeable increase in the number who say they have a career between the ages of 25-34.
 At this point, for both men and women, the percentage of people viewing themselves as having a career jumps from a national average of 29% to 44%.

 However, despite this temporary improvement in career progression and satisfaction, 41% of employees believe they are too old to make a change by the time they turn 34.
 Alongside age, family commitments (22%), the pressure of uncertainty (22%), and lack of confidence (21%) are the most common reasons why people do not pursue their dream career and are trapped in their jobs.
 Lack of adequate qualifications and being too comfortable in their current role were also cited as barriers to career progression by one in five (17%) respondents.